-If you are already an Editor-at-Large, you may use the “nominate this” bookmarklet at any time, not just during your scheduled week.
-If you are not an editor-at-large, you can email us a link to your announcement.
-We cannot accept email text as a news item.
-Please provide us with an active link to the announcement at dhnow at pressforward dot org.
+If you are already an Editor-at-Large, you may use the Nominate This bookmarklet at any time, not just during your scheduled week.
+If you are not an editor-at-large, you can sign up to become one and gain access to the Nominate This bookmarklet.
+Learn how to register on our Editors-at-Large page.

 How can I get an RSS feed considered for DHNow?

 If you would like to submit an RSS feed to be added to DHNow’s PressForward plugin, please fill out this form.
 If you are a current or former Editor-at-Large, you can also use the PressForward bookmarklet (found in the Tools section of the PressForward plugin menu) to nominate a feed associated with an item.

 How can I see the work that you consider?

 If you would like to read everything we monitor then you can view or subscribe to the unfiltered feed from the collection of feeds in the plugin.

 We publish using WordPress.
 Since June 2013 we have been using our own PressForward plugin to aggregate, nominate, and review content via RSS feeds.
 Currently in beta, we are extending the functionality and user interface of the plugin.
 You can track our development or download the plugin from WordPress or GitHub, or see screenshots and instructions here.

 In February 2016, we launched a new user management plugin that will let our Editors-at-Large take more control over their profile on the site.
 This new plugin allows users to select and manage their volunteer dates and provide as much or as little biographical information as they would like to share, and streamlines our communication with weekly editors.
 You can find out more by checking out our Editors’ Corner.

 You can read about our previous iterations here: